synfinatic/aws-sso-cli/docs/FAQ.md

         Name: Production
 ```

+### Defining `$AWS_PROFILE` and `$AWS_SSO_PROFILE` variable names

+As [covered here](../README.md#environment-variables), AWS SSO CLI will set the
+`$AWS_SSO_PROFILE` variable when you use [exec](../README.md#exec) or [eval](
+../README.md#eval) and can honor the `$AWS_PROFILE` variable.

+AWS SSO CLI tries to make it easy to manage many roles across many accounts
+by giving users a lot of control over what the value of these variables are for
+each role.

+ * You can use [ProfileFormat](config.md#profileformat) to create an auto-generated
+    profile name for each role based upon things like the AccountID, AccountName, RoleName,
+    etc.
+ * You can also use [Profile](config.md#profile) to define a profile name for any specific
+    role.
+ * You can also use both: `ProfileFormat` to set a default value and override specific roles
+    that you use more often via `Profile` with an easier to remember value.
+The choice is yours,
+    but remember that every unique Role ARN needs a unique value if you wish to use it to
+    select a role to use via `$AWS_PROFILE` and the [config](../README.md#config) command.

 ### How to configure ProfileFormat

 `aws-sso` uses the `ProfileFormat` configuration option for two different purposes:

  1. Makes it easy to modify your shell `$PROMPT` to include information
     about what AWS Account/Role you have currently assumed by defining the
     `$AWS_SSO_PROFILE` environment variable.
  2. Makes it easy to select a role via the `$AWS_PROFILE` environment variable
     when you use the [config](../README.md#config) command.

 By default, `ProfileFormat` is set to `{{ AccountIdStr .AccountId }}:{{ .RoleName }}`
 which will generate a value like `02345678901:MyRoleName`.